 Geology and Geophysics students prepare for careers in hydrogeology, energy, mining, engineering, and education.
 Students are exceptionally well-prepared for graduate studies in a broad array of geoscience fields.

-More than half of all professional geologists and geophysicists work in hydrogeology or the petroleum and mining industries.
-Such jobs involve an unusual breadth of training and personal adaptability, and the M.S. degree is generally required.
-About one fifth of all geoscientists work in state and federal geological surveys, and in government research activities such as oceanographic programs.
+More than half of all professional geologists and geophysicists work in hydrogeology, engineering geology, technical consulting, mining, or energy resource industries.
+The need for energy, environmental protection, and responsible land and resource management is expected to spur future demand for geoscientists.
+Geoscientists will be involved in discovering and developing next generation energy and mineral resources*.
+Such careers involve an unusual breadth of training and personal adaptability, and the M.S. degree is generally required.
+About one fifth of all geoscientists work in state and federal geological surveys or research activities.
 These positions largely involve problems in geologic mapping, mineral resources, groundwater, and engineering.
-Geophysics offers opportunities in earthquake studies, seismic verification of nuclear test bans, and crustal rock characterization techniques for waste disposal and groundwater modeling.
-Many geology students continue on to obtain a Ph.D. degree and become faculty members at a college or university.
+Geophysics offers opportunities in earthquake studies, seismic verification of nuclear test bans, and rock characterization techniques for waste disposal and groundwater modeling.
+Many geology students continue on to obtain a Ph.D. degree and become faculty members at colleges or universities.
 A geology and geophysics major is also appropriate for those interested in careers in elementary or secondary education, environmental policy, or environmental law.
 Faculty advisors can provide additional information on career opportunities.

 Preparation for Graduate Study